-- 1. Where a Party has taken a measure to deny free access to its market for industrial products bearing the CE marking, subject to this Annex, it shall immediately inform the other Party, indicating the reasons for its decision and how non compliance has been assessed. - 2.
-The Parties shall consider the matter and the evidence brought to their knowledge, and shall report to each other the results of their investigations. - 3.
-In case of agreement, the Parties shall take appropriate measures to ensure that such products are not placed on the market. - 4.
-In case of disagreement on the outcome of such investigations the matter shall be forwarded to the Association Council who may decide to have an expertise carried out. - 5.
-Where the Association Council finds that the measure is: - (a) unjustified, the national authority of the Party who has taken the measure shall withdraw it; - (b) justified, the Parties shall take appropriate measures to ensure that such products are not placed on the market.
+- 1. Where a Party has taken a measure to deny free access to its market for industrial products bearing the CE marking, subject to the present annex, it shall immediately inform the other Party, indicating the reasons for its decision and how non compliance has been assessed. - 2.
+The Parties shall consider the matter and the evidence brought to their knowledge, and their knowledge, and shall report to each other the results of their investigations. - 3.
+In the case of agreement, the Parties shall take appropriate measures to ensure that such products are not placed on the market. - 4.
+In the case of disagreement on the outcome of such investigations the matter shall be forwarded to the Association Council which may decide to have an expertise carried out. - 5.
+Where the Association Council finds that the measure is: - a) unjustified, the national authority of the Party which has taken the measure shall withdraw it; - b) justified, the Parties shall take appropriate measures to ensure that such products are not placed on the market.

-- 1. Where Lithuania considers that a harmonised standard referred to in the legislation defined in this Annex, does not meet the essential requirements of such legislation, it shall inform the Association Council giving the reasons thereof. - 2.
-The Association Council shall consider the matter and may request the Community to proceed in accordance with the procedure provided for in the Community legislation identified in this Annex. - 3.
-The Community shall keep the Association Council and the other Party informed of the proceedings. - 4.
+- B. Safeguard clause relating to harmonised standards: - 1.
+Where Slovenia considers that a harmonised standard referred to in the legislation defined in the present annex, does not meet the essential requirements of such legislation, it shall inform the Association Council giving the reasons therefor. - 2.
+The Association Council shall consider the matter and may request the European Community to proceed in accordance with the procedure provided for in the Community legislation identified in the present annex. - 3.
+The European Community shall keep the Association Council and the other Party informed of the proceedings. - 4.
 The outcome of the procedure shall be notified to the other Party.